Suresh-Baga/OpenText-Content-Server/README.md

 Save the changes

-Now you should updated UI of your Content Server
+Now you should see updated UI of your Content Server